vxlzz/vxlzz/README.md

 ## Hello, my name is Tom Johnson

 I am a developer who enjoys building systems and tools that make a big impact on overall efficiency.
 I enjoy collaborating with designers and building their visions, with the user at the heart of everything I do.
-I have experience in the Shopify field and am currently upskilling myself through roadmap.sh.
-You can find some of those projects on [here](https://roadmap.sh/u/vxlzz).
+I have experience in the Shopify field and am currently upskilling myself through [roadmap.sh](https://roadmap.sh/u/vxlzz) and [Scrimba](https://scrimba.com/courses)

 ## Current Skills